 Perhaps the most influential fantasy world of the twentieth century, truly a classic.
 Available in any bookstore, the trilogy and its prequel, The Hobbit, have been turned into radio dramas and recreated in the form of animated films on several occasions... but true admirers of the original story were disappointed in these renditions.

 However, when film director Peter Jackson put his vision of Tolkien's universe on screen in live-action format, the results were astounding!
 He turned the trilogy of novels into a trilogy of marvelous movies.
 Check the official Lord of the Rings Web site to read all about the production, see stills, join a fan club, and more.

-This versatile actor and director has been performing on stage, in films, and in television for over forty years.
-Even if you've missed his past performances on Broadway (including Coco in 1969 with Katherine Hepburn, 1989's City of Angels, and with Richard Dreyfuss in 2004 in Sly Fox), you've seen him in dozens of other roles, from the original "Dago Red" in Robert Altman's groundbreaking film, M*A*S*H, through guest appearances on dozens of TV series and voice work for cartoons and audio books, to his Emmy-winning role on Benson in the 1980s and his recent performances on Star Trek: Deep Space Nine and Boston Legal.
-Visit his Website to find out where you can see and hear his work.
+This versatile actor and director (1940 - 2019) performed on stage, in films, and in television for over forty years.
+Even if you missed his past performances on Broadway (including Coco in 1969 with Katherine Hepburn, 1989's City of Angels, and with Richard Dreyfuss in 2004 in Sly Fox), you've seen him in dozens of other roles, from the original "Dago Red" in Robert Altman's groundbreaking film, M*A*S*H, through guest appearances on dozens of TV series and voice work for cartoons and audio books, to his Emmy-winning role on Benson in the 1980s and his performances on Star Trek: Deep Space Nine and Boston Legal.
+Visit his Website to read more about his life and work.

 The Number 47

 The number 47 has crucial significance in Star Trek and in the everyday world.
 For the full story behind all of this silliness, read The Mystery of 47.